twiertzema/minesweeper-react/README.md

 An XP Minesweeper clone using React (for fun).

+## Playing the Game
+This application is not currently hosted anywhere for interaction.
+Unfortunately, the only way to interact with it is to run it locally on your own machine.

+**NOTE:** Git and NodeJS are _currently_ necessary for these steps.

+1. Clone the repository to your machine.
+1. Navigate to the root directory of the repository.
+1. Run `npm install`.
+1. Run `npm run start`.
+   * This should launch the application in your default browser.

 ## Roadmap

 At the moment, this is just a pretty bare-bones recreation of the game.
 However, in the future,